What Are Azure Guest Accounts?

 Step 1 - Enumerate Guest Accounts

-Connect-MgGraph -Scopes "Directory.Read.All"
+Connect-MgGraph -Scopes "User.Read.All","AuditLog.Read.All"

-# List all guest accounts with last sign-in date
+# List all guest accounts with last sign-in date.

-Get-MgUser -Filter "userType eq 'Guest'" `
+Get-MgUser -All -Filter "userType eq 'Guest'" `

--Select "displayName,userPrincipalName,signInActivity,createdDateTime" |
+-Property "displayName,userPrincipalName,signInActivity,createdDateTime" |

 Select-Object DisplayName, UserPrincipalName, CreatedDateTime,